ishowportugal/ishowportugal/README.md

 <!-- WHY I MADE THIS REPOSITORY: -->
 ## Why?

-I wanted to be the so called "*best*" coder in Singapore hehe.
+I wanted to be the so called *"best"* coder in Singapore hehe.

 <!-- LICENSE -->